Background: Applying God's Word Holistically

 Jesus teaches us to always replicate ourselves.
 Like the Anaka village, Favor wants to empower the humble hands of each community to then share and teach the next community.
 Everyone participates in the beautiful mission of God.

-Because of this in mind, community revitalization must include each of these following phases:
+With this in mind, community development must include each of these following phases:

 Even as we arrive to these last steps, we know that work is never really done.
 As Favor has grown, we have built bible schools and other forms of ways to further train and provide useful resources to all the people of Uganda and South Sudan.